-If you have been diagnosed with or think you may have overflow incontinence, you can use the drop down menus below to find out about the different types of treatments that may be offered to you, as well as ways of helpling yourself.
+If you have been diagnosed with or think you may have overflow incontinence, you can use the right hand navigation menu to find out about the different types of treatments that may be offered to you, as well as ways of helpling yourself.
 This information can be used in conjunction with support from your GP or health professional to help you find the right course of treatment best suited to your individual needs; enabling you to manage your condition and improve your quality of life.

 Please use this information carefully and always speak to your GP or health professional, they can explain what is causing your problem and how the different treatments may help you.
 They will also talk to you about any side effects, these are extra problems that can be caused by the treatment.
 Together, you can decide which treatment is the most suitable.

 When you have been diagnosed you will first be offered what are known as conservative treatments, which include ways in which you can help yourself, like lifestyle changes.
 If your problem is being caused by an obstruction, It is likely that you will also be offered alternative management options such as catheters to help empty your bladder.
 Please visit our BladderProducts pages for more information on catheters.